otto-de/api-guidelines/guidelines/020_guidelines/050_resources/1080_must-use-camelcase-for-identifiers.md

 id: R000022
 ---

-# use camelCase for identifiers
+# use camelCase for query parameters

-!TBD: identifiers or query parameters? wäre fooFilter userName pageSize dann anders zu schreiben weil kein identifier?

-Use CamelCase to delimit combined words.
+Use CamelCase to delimit combined words in query parameters.

 **DO**